arijitnoobstar/tech-articles/README.md

 The topics are generally futuristic and range from ***AI, Autonomous Vehicles, Social Media, Crypto/Web3/NFTs, Metaverse/AR/VR, Robotics, Space Exploration, Internet-of-Things, Quantum Computing, Tech Startups, Electric Vehicles, Cleantech, Big Tech and other disruptive technologies*.**

 **Disclaimer:** *I acknowledge that some topics are strongly related to each other (e.g. Social Media, Metaverse & Big Tech) and some articles can be relevant to multiple topics/sub-topics.
-Nevertheless, the topic categorization reflects my sense of which ideas stick out often enough (from what i read/watch online) to be its own 'topic' and my choice of topic/sub-topic per article reflects my sense of which topic/sub-topic represented it the best.*
+Nevertheless, the topic categorization reflects my sense of which ideas stick out often enough (from what i read/watch online) to be its own 'topic' and my choice of topic/sub-topic per article reflects my sense of which topic/sub-topic represents it the best.*

 # Contents
  * [Artificial Intelligence](#artificial-intelligence)